Donald Trump Already Bringing Jobs Back To The USA, Sprint And OneWeb To Hire 8000 Americans

 He hinted that his message of unity and working together to reclaim the identity of Americans as a people has resonated with the US companies, which in turn relayed their intention to help.

-The president-elect further expounded on the creation of the new jobs.
+The President-elect further expounded on the creation of the new jobs.

 “Because of what is happening and the spirit and the hope, I was just called by the head people at Sprint and they are going to be bringing 5,000 jobs back to the United States.
 They have taken them from other countries.
 They are bringing them back to the United States.”